Hippocamelus: Huemul

 The huemul (Hippocamelus bisulcus), also known as the South Andean deer, is found in Chile and Argentina.
 Huemuls live in groups of varying size, typically of two or three individuals, but sometimes as many as eleven.
 In the past, groups of over a hundred deer were reported.
 Groups are made up of a female and her young, while males are often alone.

 Huemul occur in several national parks in Chile and neighbouring parts of Argentina and have been on the Endangered list since 1996.
 They are endangered primarily due to human impacts such as deforestation, habitat fragmentation by roads, introduction of non-native mammals such as farm animals, and poaching.
 They are in a classic "extinction spiral" marked by increasingly small, isolated populations.

 The huemul is, along with the condor, the national animal of Chile.

 Taruca

 The taruca (Hippocamelus antisensis), also called Northern Huemul, is mainly found in Peru.
-Scattered potpulations are also found in high mountain regions of Bolivia, and in a less extent in northern Chile and Argentina, inhabiting treeless Puna grasslands.
+Scattered populations are also found in high mountain regions of Bolivia, and in a less extent in northern Chile and Argentina, inhabiting treeless Puna grasslands.
 They live at high altitudes ranging from 3,500 to 5,200 meters above sea level.

 Social habits include grazing in flexible groups of up to thirty animals consisting of one or two males and several females.